-Results 1–10 of 52 for "Fact Sheet"X related to "The perils of profiling for the media" Refine Your Search Refine Your Search TopicChildren (21)Teens (17)Socioeconomic status (7)Aging (5)Education (4) 24 more... [+] Sexuality (4)Disability (3)Anxiety (2)Autism (2)Emotional health (2)Marriage & divorce (2)Parenting (2)ADHD (1)Bullying (1)Death & dying (1)Depression (1)HIV & AIDS (1)Human rights (1)Kids & the media (1)Law & psychology (1)Learning & memory (1)Natural disasters (1)Obesity (1)Race (1)Safety & design (1)Testing issues (1)Therapy (1)Trauma (1)Violence (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (3)2011 (1)2010 (3)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 52 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Early Exposure to TV Violence Predicts Aggression in AdulthoodFact Sheet 2.Lo Que Las Niñas Y Jóvenes Sí Pueden HacerCon tus amigos, maestros y padres de familia, tú puedes hacer cambios en tu escuela, en la comunidad y hasta en los medios de comunicación.
-Fact Sheet 3.The Elder Justice Act (S. 1070/H.R.
-1783)The act is designed to provide federal resources to prevent, detect, treat, understand, intervene in and, where appropriate, prosecute elder abuse, neglect and exploitation.Fact Sheet 4.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 5.Answers to Your Questions For a Better Understanding of Sexual Orientation & HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
+Results 1–10 of 52 for "Fact Sheet"X related to "The perils of profiling for the media" Refine Your Search Refine Your Search TopicChildren (21)Teens (17)Pain (5)Education (4)Lesbian, gay, bisexual, transgender (4) 25 more... [+] Socioeconomic status (4)Aging (3)Anxiety (2)Autism (2)Disability (2)Emotional health (2)Marriage & divorce (2)Parenting (2)ADHD (1)Bullying (1)Death & dying (1)Depression (1)HIV & AIDS (1)Human rights (1)Kids & the media (1)Law & psychology (1)Learning & memory (1)Natural disasters (1)Obesity (1)Race (1)Safety & design (1)Testing issues (1)Therapy (1)Trauma (1)Violence (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (3)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 52 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Early Exposure to TV Violence Predicts Aggression in AdulthoodThis study draws on social-cognitive observational-learning theory, desensitization theory, and social comparison theory to examine the longitudinal relationship between early exposure to TV violence and adult aggressive behavior for both males and females.Fact Sheet 2.Lo Que Las Niñas Y Jóvenes Sí Pueden HacerCon tus amigos, maestros y padres de familia, tú puedes hacer cambios en tu escuela, en la comunidad y hasta en los medios de comunicación.
+Fact Sheet 3.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 4.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 5.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
 The brochure is also available in Russian and Spanish.Fact Sheet 6.Ergonomics: The Science For Better Living and WorkingHow psychology improves the design of things that people use and the ways in which they work.Fact Sheet 7.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
 This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)8.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
-These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 9.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
-The quality of economic, personal and health aspects of life can be severely impacted without treatment.
-Fact Sheet 10.Disability & Socioeconomic StatusPersons with a disability are likely to have limited opportunities to earn income and often have increased medical expenses.Fact Sheet (January 2010) Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 54 for "Fact Sheet"X related to "The perils of profiling for the media"
+These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 9.The Critical Need for GeropsychologistsNearly 20% of older adults and two-thirds of nursing home patients now experience some kind of mental disorder.
+The most prevalent mental disorders of older adults are anxiety, cognitive impairment (due to dementia) and depression.
+Fact Sheet 10.Elder AbusePrevalence and relevance of physical, sexual, emotional abuse, financial/material exploitation, neglect, abandonment and self-neglect among older adults.
+Includes ACT Against Violence Program concerns regarding children, parents and elder abuse.Fact Sheet Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 52 for "Fact Sheet"X related to "The perils of profiling for the media"